mrismanaziz/Reforestation/README.md

-## Where did Captain Hook get his hook?
-From a second hand store.
+## Why was the strawberry sad?
+Its parents were in a jam.